Qurasoft/teams_connector/README.md

 -----|-------
 :test_card | A simple text message without any configurable content for testing :facts_card | A card with title, subtitle and a list of facts

+### Custom Templates

+Custom templates are stored in the directory specified by the configuration option `template_dir`.
+As an array of strings, describing the path relative to the project root.
+When using Rails or Bundler their root is used, otherwise it is the current working directory.

+Templates are json files with the extension `.json.erb`.
+The file is parsed and populated by the ruby ERB module.

 ## Development